vstinner/unicode_book/operating_systems.rst

 <bmp>` can be used: :ref:`UTF-16 <utf16>` replaces UCS-2 and the limit is now
 255 UTF-16 units.

-The NTFS filesystem stores filenames at character strings.
+The NTFS filesystem stores filenames as character strings.

 .. todo:: NTFS encoding